End-to-end SDK generation and publishing with GitHub Actions

 , andapiVersion

-options to match your API and the name you want for your SDK. - Update the
+options to match your API and the SDK name. - Update the

 languages